-The Chickawaukee Ice Boat Club was founded in the early sixties by Warner St. Clair and Paul Wolter to promote the building, racing and cruising of iceboats by.
-Lloyd Roberts entered the scene in the eighties and has been a driving force in the club ever since, co-authoring with St. Clair the definitive DN manual “Think Ice”.
+The Chickawaukee Ice Boat Club was founded in the early sixties by Warner St. Clair and Paul Wolter to promote the building and racing of DN iceboats.
+Lloyd Roberts entered the scene in the late seventies and has been a driving force in the club ever since, co-authoring with St. Clair the definitive DN manual “Think Ice”.
 Building and racing DN’s were originally what the club was about.
 We built our boats and trophies, organized regattas, and sent the best sailors to regional and nation races.
-We still run a few regattas each season, but cruising and touring have become the dominante activity.
+We still run a few regattas each season, but cruising and touring have become the dominant activity.
 We offer prizes for one hundred miles sailed in one day, and for exceeding sixty miles per hour.

 There are now a large variety of boats in the club, and while some people are still building boats, there are also many great boats available on the used market.
 Most of us still like the thrill of a good race, but now it’s more of the pick up variety.
 But racing builds sailing skill, so we do encourage new members to take part in as many races as possible.
 Not only do skills improve, but the rules of the road are put into intense use.
 One of the prime reason the CIBC exists is to promote safe iceboating.
 There are risks both from the shifting moods of the ice and from other sailors.
 We all work together as a group to minimize the inherent dangers of the sport.

 The only way we know about the conditions of a given lake is through the ice scouts.
 These tend to be the most hard core sailors, who will skip work in the middle of the week to inspect promising ice.
 We watch a handful of different lakes here in the mid-coast very carefully.
 By the weekend there is a consensus on the best place to sail, word is sent out on iceboat.me, and everyone goes sailing.